The Science of Getting Rich explains that getting rich is a mix of thoughts, beliefs and actions.

 - Rich people were born into money

 - Not everyone can be rich because there’s a finite amount of wealth

 Everything in the world is composed of the same substance, which Wattles calls “Original Substance”.

-The originally substance always regenerates, and that’s why everyone can have as much as you want.
+The original substance always regenerates, and that’s why everyone can have as much as he wants.

 The 1st Key: Thoughts

 The Science of Getting Rich starts with your mind.

 Your thoughts shape the Original Substance in a way that it can create what you want.

 In a nutshell: you can create things with your own thoughts.

 But it’s important that you are detailed and specific in thinking about what you want.